-(1) CAT I deficiencies require the immediate attention and response of the system Program Manager and Chief/Lead Engineer to mitigate risk and/or limit/resolve mission impact, therefore strict application of CAT I criteria is essential.
-If a CAT I condition is noted or suspect, assess safety, mission, or operational impact and include a detailed statement outlining the safety, mission, or operational impact to the system or end item.

-(2) If any doubt exists concerning the category of a report between CAT I and CAT II, it will be coordinated with the wing safety office and/or other authority to aid in assessment of the deficiency's impact.
+- (1) CAT I deficiencies require the immediate attention and response of the system Program Manager and Chief/Lead Engineer to mitigate risk and/or limit/resolve mission impact, therefore strict application of CAT I criteria is essential.
+If a CAT I condition is noted or suspect, assess safety, mission, or operational impact and include a detailed statement outlining the safety, mission, or operational impact to the system or end item. - (2) If any doubt exists concerning the category of a report between CAT I and CAT II, it will be coordinated with the wing safety office and/or other authority to aid in assessment of the deficiency's impact.
 Any CAT I that may cause death, severe injury, or severe occupational illness or, if uncorrected, may cause major loss or damage to equipment or a system shall be reported to the Safety Office.

-To minimize risk and/or limit/resolve mission impact, suspected CAT I deficiencies shall be validated as such by the appropriate authority level within the reporting organization (Chief of Maintenance, Safety Office, or other authority (identified by the Chief of Maintenance or Safety Office, or other authority within the reporting organization and reported within 24 hours of discovery.
-This will be sent to all applicable organizations (MAJCOM, Program Manager, Safety Offices) by the most expeditious means available.
+To minimize risk and/or limit/resolve mission impact, suspected CAT 1 deficiencies shall be validated as such by the appropriate authority level within the reporting organization (Chief of Maintenance, Maintenance Commander/Officer, Safety Office, or other pertinent authority).

-- (3) Report CAT I deficiencies immediately to applicable organizations (MAJCOM, Program Manager, safety offices) within 24 hours by telephone, facsimile, email or other expedited methods, as required.
-Due to the critical nature of CAT I DRs, the use of telecommunications facilities are authorized during MINIMIZE (MINIMIZE is the reduction of record and voice telecommunications traffic in an emergency, follow-up documentation to the PM/CE must occur within 2 days). - b.
-CAT II deficiencies are those that impede or constrain successful mission accomplishment (impacts OSS&E but does not meet the safety or mission impact criteria of a CAT I deficiency).
+- (3) Report CAT 1 deficiencies within 24 hours to applicable organizations (MAJCOMs, Program Managers, Safety Offices, etc.) by the most expedient means available.
+Formal DR reporting in JDRS is still required, even when initial reporting is accomplished via other means. - b.
+CAT II deficiencies are those that impede or constrain successful mission accomplishment (impacts OSS&E but does not meet the safety or mission impact criteria of a CAT I deficiency). - c.

-- c.
 Table 1-2 is provided to assist the Originating activity in determining that the report category and impact are consistent and provide the recommended priority. - d.
-The PM will consider the DR's initial priority as a statement of the tester and/or operator impact, but the PM is responsible for specifying each DR's final priority in view of existing program factors and budget constraints, and will address programmatic issues and resolution actions accordingly. - e.
+The PM will consider the DR's initial priority as a statement of the tester and/or operator impact, but the PM is responsible for specifying each DR's final priority in view of existing program factors and budget constraints, and will address programmatic issues and resolution actions accordingly.

+- e.
 Conditions that do not meet the criteria of a CAT I or CAT II report should be investigated by the identifying organization to determine if other reporting avenues are available.
 These may include, but are not limited to, product and component improvement working group action items as well as transportation and supply discrepancy reporting.
 Refer to Table 1-3, Conditions Not To Be Reported, for deficiencies which are excluded from the provisions of this TO. - f.
 If an open DR has not been actively investigated within 12 months of the initial deficiency reporting, the reason for delayed actions or not funding the investigation shall be noted in JDRS and the DR closed with the status of "Closed-Acceptable Risk".
-The risk associated with that DR must be formally accepted by the individual in the chain of command with the authority to accept a risk at that level. - g.
+The risk associated with that DR must be formally accepted and noted in JDRS by the individual in the chain of command with the authority to accept a risk at that level.
+For T&E DRs, see Paragraph 5.5.
+Deficiencies discovered under T&E will be closed per DoDI5000.89\DAFI99-103. - g.
 A Deficiency Report is considered resolved when a root cause has been identified and corrective/preventative actions have been initiated and disposition instructions for exhibits are provided.
 Any OSS&E risk associated with this DR is mitigated.